clue/reactphp-eventsource/README.md

 $es = new Clue\React\EventSource\EventSource('https://example.com/stream.php');
 ```

-This class takes an optional `LoopInterface|null $loop` parameter that can be used to
-pass the event loop instance to use for this object.
-You can use a `null` value
-here in order to use the [default loop](https://github.com/reactphp/event-loop#loop).
-This value SHOULD NOT be given unless you're sure you want to explicitly use a
-given event loop instance.

 If you need custom connector settings (DNS resolution, TLS parameters, timeouts,
 proxy servers etc.), you can explicitly pass a custom instance of the
 [`ConnectorInterface`](https://github.com/reactphp/socket#connectorinterface)